 With cardboard scratchers, it’s really the shape and size that you need to be conscious of.

 I recommend getting one that is big enough for your cat, and as stable as possible.
+They should be able to lay down on the cardboard scratcher while they stretch their front legs out and scratch!

-High quality, Eco-Friendly Options Made With Non-Toxic Materials:
+Large, high quality, Eco-Friendly Options Made With Non-Toxic Materials:

 These scratchers will last a long time, while looking beautiful in your home.
 They’re big enough to become your cat’s favorite spot to nap!
 And they’re sturdy enough to be the perfect place to scratch in order to get a good stretch.